Fourteen Killed In Newest Clash Between El Chapo’s Sinaloa Cartel And A Rival Gang

 With many injured, though, the death toll could most certainly rise, especially considering the extent of their injuries.

-The clash occurred earlier this morning, in Las Varas, a small town northwest of Culiacan — the state capital.
+The clash occurred earlier this morning in Las Varas, a small town northwest of Culiacan — the state capital.
 It happened in a particular location known for its marijuana and poppy seed production, so it is likely that the confrontation was the result of a turf war.

 BREAKING: At least 26 people were killed in a clash between the La Linea gang and the Sinaloa cartel in northern Mexico.